 Perched amidst the second highest peak in India, Nanda Devi, Nanda Devi National park give habitats of some most spectacular species of high-altitude flora and fauna in the Himalayan region.

-Best time to visit Nanda Devi National Park: Between the months of April to June.
+Best time to visit in Nanda Devi National Park -Between the months of April to June.
 Severe snow and heavy rainfall in winter season.